Join the Western Community in solving

 Organized by the Western Morrissette Institute for Entrepreneurship Powered by Ivey Business School, the competition includes a healthy prize with the winning team receiving $10,000 in cash!
 The following are the prizes for The President’s Challenge:

 - Cash prizes: $10,000, $5,000, and $2,500 for first, second, and third-placed teams, respectively.
-The fourth and fifth-placed teams will receive $1,000;

 - and finalists may have the opportunity to explore their solutions further, either through research or white papers, or assistance in building new ventures.